 Are you a researcher wishing to collaborate with Meharry on a scientific question?
 Are you a member of the general public interested in clinical trials?
 Clinical research requires both the concerned citizen and the scientific investigator working together.
 We also conduct translational research—translating research from the lab to drugs/treatments for the public at large.

-To the general public, Meharry says consider registering as a research volunteer in the Participant and Clinical Interactions Resource office.
+To the general public, consider registering as a research volunteer in the Clinical & Translational Research Center.
 You may also want to register at researchMatch.org, where you can learn about studies taking place at other institutions as well.

-To researchers, particularly Meharry’s investigators, the College says welcome.
-Explore the PCIR and core facilities (as well as services available to you through the Grants Management Office and Office for Grants Development).
-Meharry’s Board of Trustees is committed to growing the services available to the College’s researchers.
+To researchers, explore the CTRC and core facilities (as well as services available to you through the Grants Management Office and Office for Grants Development).
+Meharry is committed to growing the services available to the College’s researchers.
 As this growth takes place, what Meharry lacks in size it more than makes up for in personal attention.
 Your contribution to the research community at Meharry is valued.

 The goal of our core facilities at Meharry Medical College is to provide state of the art technology, advanced expertise, and teaching of technologies to our faculty and their research staff and trainees.
 We offer a variety of facilities to support research from bench to bedside to community.

 The BSL-3/FACS Core provides a safe and appropriate environment for the investigation of infectious agents such as HIV on the Meharry Medical College campus.
 The FACS Corexx provides a state-of-the-art multi-parameter flow cytometry and cell sorting facility.
 The facility performs sorting, provides expertise in implementing and developing technologies for cell analysis, and trains investigators in the use of the instrumentation and the interpretation of data analysis.
 For contact information and equipment details, click here.